d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 from torch import nn
 ```

-To validate our model, we will add an evaluate function to our Trainer class that computes the error on the validation dataset
+As a running example, we will train the model from Chapter :numref:`sec_alexnet`
+on the FashionMNIST dataset.
+As we would like to optimize the validation error,
+we need to add a method computing this metric.

 ```{.python .input}
 # %%tab pytorch, mxnet, tensorflow